ucoProject/ontology.unifiedcyberontology.org/README.md

 ## Description

-This repository provides automatic building and deployment of documentation resources for the CASE ontology ([caseontology.org](https://caseontology.org)).
+This repository provides automatic building and deployment of documentation resources for the UCO ontology ([unifiedcyberontology.org](https://unifiedcyberontology.org)).
 Using this repository will allow an operator to pull the latest release, build [gendocs](https://github.com/lambdamusic/Ontospy) output, and serve the content via a Linux machine using [Apache2](https://httpd.apache.org).

 ## Contributions